DarthStrom/Moxie/CONTRIBUTING.md

 # How to contribute

 Thanks in advance for your help!
-Even just using MockingBird in your project is a contribution in itself.
+Even just using Moxie in your project is a contribution in itself.

 ## Reporting an issue